Speedie41/Michael-/Home.md

 # Requirements

-The server backend, [drc-sim-backend], is required.
+The server backend, [DRC Sim Server], is required.
 It handles the pairing and communication with the Wii U then creates a server for the client.

 # Releases

 - [Desktop] \(Windows/OS X/Linux/Java enabled Toaster\)
 - [Android]
-- iOS - maybe - Bitcoin `1QA9sY8SDBfSVtPGzctAMVAxUzSQSS8Fx9`
+- iOS - maybe

 # Credits